injeti-manohar/AZ-104/Module 4.md

 ## DNS ZONE
 A DNS zone hosts the DNS records for a domain.
 So, to start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
 Each DNS record for your domain is then created inside this DNS zone.

+- You do not have to own a domain name to create a DNS zone with that domain name in Azure DNS.
+However, you do need to own the domain to configure the domain
+- Root/Parent domain is registered at the registrar and pointed to Azure NS.
+- Child domains are registered in AzureDNS directly